apify/proxy-chain/README.md

         // -> listen for 'connection' events to track raw TCP sockets
         //
         // https:
-        // -> listen for 'securedConnection' events (instead of 'connection') to track only post-TLS-handshake sockets
+        // -> listen for 'secureConnection' events (instead of 'connection') to track only post-TLS-handshake sockets
         // -> additionally listen for 'tlsError' events to handle TLS handshake errors
         //
         // Default value is 'http'